ag48665/forensic-ancestry-benchmark/README.md

 ### Population Distribution of Ancestry-Informative SNPs

-Five ancestry-informative SNPs were extracted from the 1000 Genomes Phase 3 dataset and evaluated across five continental superpopulations (AFR, AMR, EAS, EUR and SAS).
+Five ancestry-informative SNPs were extracted from the 1000 Genomes Phase 3 dataset and evaluated across five continental superpopulations (AFR, AMR, EAS, EUR, and SAS).

 The rs2814778 variant demonstrated strong African specificity.
-Homozygous alternative genotypes were observed predominantly in AFR individuals and were nearly absent in EUR, EAS and SAS populations.
+Homozygous alternative genotypes were observed predominantly in AFR individuals and were nearly absent in EUR, EAS, and SAS populations.

-The rs3827760 marker showed strong enrichment of the alternative allele in East Asian populations.
+The rs3827760 marker showed strong enrichment of alternative genotypes in East Asian populations.

 The rs1426654 marker displayed substantial population differentiation across continental groups.

 The rs16891982 marker exhibited strong enrichment within European populations.

-The rs12913832 variant also showed substantial population differentiation, with elevated frequencies of alternative genotypes in European populations.
+The rs12913832 variant also showed marked population differentiation, with elevated frequencies of alternative genotypes in European populations.

 Together, these findings confirm that a small AISNP panel captures substantial continental population structure within the 1000 Genomes reference dataset.